-From Anna on May 8th, 2008 in Kitchen Remodel
+From Dean Dowd on May 08, 2008 in Kitchen Remodel

 Convection cooking works by circulating the heat within the oven with a fan.
 Quickly moving the hot air around the food allows the oven to work more efficiently at a lower temperature.
 Commercial and professional chefs prefer convection cooking because of its thorough nature.
 Depending on the model, convection cooking can produce the same results at a temperature 50º lower than a conventional oven.
 The air circulation blends the air and removes any drafty areas, allowing the food to cook more evenly.
 Cooking time can be reduced by up to 25%.
 Additionally, because of the even distribution of heat, you can place food on all racks and cook several dishes at the same time.